Haar-Laplacian for directed graphs: Learning with the Haar-Laplacian

-We tackle the three sub-tasks of the link prediction problem mentioned above by adopting a model similar to the ones used in \citep{Zh21_magnet} and \citep{Fior23sigmanet}.
+We tackle the three sub-tasks of the link prediction and the node classification problems mentioned above by adopting a model similar to the ones used in \citep{Zh21_magnet} and \citep{Fior23sigmanet}.
 Spectral graph convolutional layers with the proposed Haar-Laplacian are used to learn node representations based on node features and graph structure.
-Once the node embeddings are learned, a downstream link prediction is performed using concatenation and a dense layer.
+Once the node embeddings are learned, a downstream prediction is performed in a manner tailored for the addressed task.
+Standard PyTorch operations are used, such as {\it Linear}, {\it Dropout}, {\it Conv1D}, and {\it LogSoftmax}.

 The core of the employed neural network model is a stack of convolutional layers, with equal dimensions; each of them is followed by a ReLU \citep{relu} nonlinearity.
 These layers are constructed as a spectral convolutional filter -- as described in \eqref{eq:filtering}.
 To write in a formal manner, let us start by considering a matrix of input graph signals $X \in \C^{N \times C}$, where $C$ denotes the number of input channels, and $\Theta \in \C^{C \times d}$ a matrix of learnable filter parameters of dimension $d$.
 The propagation through a convolutional layer of the network can be written as